php-jpg/PHP_browser/README.md

 # PHP_browser
 ### A simple but effective browser in php
-That is all I can say.
+This browser can be hacked if uploaded to proxy or a web server with no protection.
-# !!!STILL IN PROGRES!!!
+# !!!STILL IN PROGRESS!!!